-The impact of idiosyncratic income risk is captured by the risk shifter term v_t in the Euler equation for aggregate consumption.
+The impact of idiosyncratic income risk is captured by the risk-shifter term v_t in the Euler equation for aggregate consumption.
 We assume that due to the presence of idiosyncratic income risk, variations in v_t are of the same order of magnitude as variations in aggregate variables resulting from aggregate shocks.
-This is contrast with a model with a representative household, in which by construction $var_t\{c{t+1}\}$ is of second order relative to aggregate consumption and other aggregate variables.
+This is in contrast with a model with a representative household, in which by construction, $var_t \{c{t+1}\}$ is of second order relative to aggregate consumption and other aggregate variables and is thus generally ignored when approximating the Euler equation for aggregate consumption.